rapid7/r7insight_node/README.md

 to keep only last `bufferSize` number of records in memory.
 A log that indicates the buffer was full will be sent to internal logger "once" this happens.
-If `console` is true, these log entries will still display there, but they will not make it to LogEntries.
+If `console` is true, these log entries will still display there, but they will not make it to the Insight Platform.

 You can adjust the maximum size of the buffer with the `bufferSize` option.
 You’ll want to raise it if you’re dealing with very high volume (either a high